BlueBrain/Monsteer/doc/TechnicalOverview.md

 as a timestamp and a neuron identifier.
 In Brion and Monsteer, there is support for internal BBP data formats, NEST file formats and streaming formats.

-# Zeq ZeroEq: Auto-discovery and Event Based Data Sharing Library
+# ZeroEQ: Auto-discovery and Event Based Data Sharing Library

 The ZeroEQ library is used for auto-discovery of services, data transport and event based messaging.
 The auto-discovery and data transport are done